IviweNomzaza/Security-Orchestration-Automation-Response/README.md

 ## 8. Findings & Operational Notes

 - **Container image drift is a real failure mode, not a footnote.** The `strangebee/thehive` to `thehiveproject/thehive:latest` correction, and the ARM64-on-amd64 emulation warning, are the kind of thing that silently breaks a demo between the time it's built and the time it's shown.
 Pin the working image tag in documentation, not just in the running compose file.
-- **`host.docker.internal` is a single point of coupling.** If TheHive is later moved into the same Docker network as Shuffle (rather than being reached as a host-exposed port), the API URL changes from `host.docker.internal:9000` to a Docker service name, and that's a config change, not a re-architecture.
-Worth flagging so it doesn't get missed on a redeploy.
-- **The enrichment check in Shuffle currently duplicates Wazuh's own verdict.** `data.virustotal.malicious >= 1` is checking the same VirusTotal signal Wazuh already alerted on.
-It's not wasted, since it protects against a future change that relaxes the SIEM-side rule, but the immediate value of this node is unlocked once a second, independent intel source is chained in alongside it (see roadmap).
-- **Free-tier API ceilings apply here the same way they did in the base SIEM lab.** VirusTotal's 4 requests/minute limit constrains how much of this pipeline can be exercised in a burst test; it's the same bottleneck noted in the manager write-up, now sitting on the SOAR side of the pipeline too.
-- **Bearer token handling.** The TheHive API key and the Shuffle webhook ID are both live secrets embedded in working configuration; rotate both before this repo or write-up goes public, same as the Gmail app password and VirusTotal key in the base SIEM lab.

 ## 9. MITRE ATT&CK Context